-Overall, 325 units are considered at risk of converting to market-rate housing due to potential expiration of rent subsidies.
+Overall, 778 units are considered at risk of converting to market-rate housing due to potential expiration of rent subsidies either by restrictions place in the property by the City of Salinas, HCD, HUD, LIHTC, CalHFA and other funding sources

-O. Preservation and Replacement Options
+M. Preservation and Replacement Options

 To preserve the existing affordable housing stock, the City must either preserve the existing assisted units or facilitate the development of new units.
 Depending on the circumstances of the at-risk projects, different options may be used to preserve or replace the units.
 Preservation options typically include: 1) transfer of project to non-profit ownership; 2) provision of rental assistance to tenants; and 3) purchase of affordability covenants.
-For example, CDBG and HOME funds may be used to acquire and rehabilitate the affordable units in exchange for an extended affordability covenant on the assisted units.
+For example, CDBG and HOME funds may be used to acquire and rehabilitate City of Salinas the affordable units in exchange for an extended affordability covenant on the assisted units.
 In terms of replacement, the most direct option is the development of new assisted multi-family housing units.
 These options are described below.